graphql-aspnet/graphql-aspnet.github.io/docs/types/unions.md

 ## Union Name Uniqueness

 Union names must be unique in a schema.
 If you do declare a union in multiple action methods without a proxy, GraphQL will attempt to validate the references by name and included types.
-As long as all declarations are the same, that is the name and the set of included types, then there graphql will accept the union.
+As long as all declarations are the same, that is the name and the set of included types, then graphql will accept the union.
 Otherwise, a `GraphTypeDeclarationException` will be thrown at startup.

 ## Liskov Substitutions